A kernel method for the learning of Wasserstein geometric flows: Structure-preserving kernel ridge regression

 When the available data \eqref{data} are discrete in space and time, we approximate the regularized expected loss functional defined in~\eqref{exp-fun1} using numerical integration methods.
 In our numerical approximation, we shall initially apply the Euler scheme for simplicity.
 In practice, however, one may utilize higher-order numerical integration schemes to improve accuracy.

 Also for simplicity, we assume that the data are provided on a uniform (regular) mesh over the domain \([0,T]\times \Omega\), with \(\Omega=[a,b]\subset\mathbb{R}\).
-This setup can naturally be extended to higher-dimensional domains.
 Specifically, we define the discrete spatial and temporal points of the mesh as:

 Let $\rho_l^n := \rho(t_l, x_n)$.
 We define the standard forward finite difference operators $\delta_t^{+}\rho$ and $\delta_x^{+}\rho$ to approximate $\partial_t \rho$ and $\partial_x\rho$, respectively,